Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Methodology

 \subsection{Self-teaching}

-We develop a \textbf{self-teaching paradigm} to assist our model in being immune to the harmful information in the cost volume, such as that induced by brightness fluctuations and occlusions, and focusing on the valuable elements.
+A \textbf{self-teaching paradigm} is further developed to help our model to have high immunity against input noise in the cost volume, such as that induced by brightness fluctuations and occlusions, and focusing on the valuable elements.
 Towards this end, we design an appearance simulator consisting of random gamma correction, color jitter and masking to simulate the edge cases.
-We use the frames derived by the appearance simulator and the original frames to build cost volumes, respectively, and enforce the two resulting depth maps to be consistent with each other, which provides robustness against brightness fluctuations and occlusions.
+We use the frames derived by the appearance simulator and the original frames to construct cost volumes, respectively, and enforce the two resulting depth maps to be consistent with each other, which provides robustness against brightness fluctuations and occlusions.
 The self-teaching consistency loss is defined as